Alpha Turay

-Alpha Turay (born 26 May 2005) is a Sierra Leonean professional footballer who plays as a midfielder for FK Radnički 1923 in the Serbian SuperLiga..
+Alpha Turay (born 26 May 2005) is a Sierra Leonean professional footballer who plays as a midfielder for Egyptian club El Gouna.

 Club career

-He played for F.C.
-Kallon for 3 seasons before moving to Europe and joining Serbian side Radnički Kragujevac.
+Turay played for Kallon in the Sierra Leone National Premier League, making his debut in February 2022, before moving to Europe and joining Serbian side Radnički 1923 in July 2024.

-International
+International career

-He debuted for Sierra Leone national football team in 2023.
+Turay debuted for Sierra Leone national football team in 2023.